-- All provisions with the exception of PGP and the steady guarantee Walking Boss/Foreman program of this agreement shall be retroactive to July 1, 2014. - All current resident Walking Bosses/Foremen shall be maintained - An additional Walking Boss/Foreman may be requested on container vessel operations without using the onerous provisions of the Coast Contract. - On all containerized vessels, flex and regular de-lashing jobs shall be dispatched out of the Joint Walking Bosses/ Foremen's Dispatch hall provided such assignment does not prevent the Employers from providing five (5) shifts of work to their steadily employed Walking Bosses/ Foremen - During the course of 2014 ILWU-PMA Walking Bosses/ Foremen Negotiations, the Parties discussed a number of current Letters of Understanding.
-The Committee agreed to re-affirm the Letters of Understanding contained in this Contract Document
+- All provisions with the exception of PGP and the steady guarantee Walking Boss/Foreman program of this agreement shall be retroactive to July 1, 2014. - All current resident Walking Bosses/Foremen shall be maintained. - An additional Walking Boss/Foreman may be requested on container vessel operations without using the onerous provisions of the Coast Contract. - In the four major ports of Los Angeles/Long Beach, Oakland, Seattle, and Tacoma, all flex and regular delashing jobs and catch-up lashing jobs on containerized vessels as well as all lashing jobs on automobile vessels shall be dispatched out of the Joint Walking Bosses/ Foremen's Dispatch Hall provided such assignment does not prevent the Employers from providing five (5) shifts of work to their steadily employed Walking